oxfordmmm/catdocs/docs/source/user.rst

 If your group has a cloud **storage**, say a S3 bucket, your sequencing data can be uploaded to that bucket and SP3 can get data from there if you allow us to do so.
 Only users from your organisation can see your sequencing data.

-SP3 can also get data from ENA via study number, project number or sample assession number.
+SP3 can also get data from ENA via study number, project number or sample accession number.

 You can find more about SP3 :ref:`data-type`.